bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Bugs.
 * Error when staging in Gatsby.
-* After accessed wormhole, key navigation does not work until manual focus.
-* R and F keys are wonky.

 # Minor issues, to be investigated while production is on master before Gatsby.
 * Figure out why window resizing timeout seems to have regressed.